-Then, ask yourself why you’re feeling that way, eliminate any and all comparisons and talk about it to someone.
+Then, ask yourself why you’re feeling that way, eliminate any and all comparisons, and talk about it with someone.

 This helps in many ways, especially if you feel really guilty and self-loathing for feeling jealous.

 Give yourself a break.
-It’s natural and most of us, if not everyone, feels jealousy at some point or the other.
+It’s natural, and most of us, if not everyone, feel jealousy at some point or another.

-It’s how you act on that feeling which truly reflects your character as a person.
+It’s how you act on that feeling that truly reflects your character as a person.